crashley1992/node-chatbot/README.md

 # python-chat-bot
-Tutorial for making a chatbot with Python
+Practicing making a temperature bot with wit.ai

+Using node to setup/build connection with api/nlp made in wit.ai

+packages:
+- dotenv
+- node-wit